MaartenGr/KeyBERT/README.md

 could be used for beginners (**correct me if I'm wrong!**).
 Thus, the goal was a `pip install keybert` and at most 3 lines of code in usage.

-**NOTE I**: If you find a paper or github repo that has an easy-to-use implementation of BERT-embeddings for keyword/keyphrase extraction, let me know!
-I'll make sure to add it a reference to this repo.

-**NOTE II**: If you use MMR to select the candidates instead of simple cosine similarity, this repo is essentially a simplified implementation of [EmbedRank](https://github.com/swisscom/ai-research-keyphrase-extraction) with BERT-embeddings.
+**NOTE**: If you use MMR to select the candidates instead of simple cosine similarity, this repo is essentially a simplified implementation of [EmbedRank](https://github.com/swisscom/ai-research-keyphrase-extraction) with BERT-embeddings.